 "Florida's policy of failing to provide voters an opportunity to cure alleged signature defects on vote-by-mail ballots directly harms FDP, its members, and constituents," the lawsuit states.
 "FDP is directly harmed because Democratic voters are more likely than Republican voters to have their vote denied due to an apparent signature mismatch.
 Accordingly, it is more likely that Democratic voters will not have their vote counted, thereby, decreasing the overall likelihood that FDP will be successful in its efforts to help elect Democratic candidates to public office."

-The lawsuit was filed against Secretary of State Ken Detzner, the state's chief elections official.
-His spokeswoman, Meredith Beatrice, said the office could not comment and that she could not confirm that the lawsuit had been served Monday evening.
+The lawsuit was filed against Secretary of State Ken Detzner, Florida's chief elections official.
+His spokeswoman, Meredith Beatrice, said Tuesday that the agency had not yet been served with a copy of the lawsuit.

 Detzner's office has a voter outreach program called "Get Ready.
 Get Set.
 Vote!" that includes links to the state Division of Elections, which explains the "cure" provision for missing signatures.